iamh2o/a_view_of_addiction/docs/jem_addiction_journey.md

 **Struggles:**
 - **Persistent Health Issues:** Despite being meth-free, my health deteriorated, requiring nearly 150 doctor visits, multiple ER visits, and hospital stays for sepsis.
 A late 2024 MCAS diagnosis compounded these challenges.
-- **December 2024 Relapse:** Triggered by recognizing an abusive 24-year marriage, this relapse involved a suicide attempt, highlighting the intersection of mental health and addiction.
+- **December 2024 Relapse:** Triggered by recognizing a large number of abusive relationships not recognized to that point, this relapse involved a suicide attempt, highlighting the intersection of mental health and addiction.
+THe outcome of this relapse was enrollment in the [Nema Health CPT program for PTSD](https://nemahealth.com)

 **Supports:**
+- **Family & Friends** Critical in providing outside perspective on growing crises stemming from addiction.
+Best positioned to offer gentle & constant pressure to reach out for help when ready.
+- **Pschiatric** Psych dr...
+- **Therapy** Weekly, by Psychiatrist
+- **Intentional & Guided Psychedelic Experiences** 5MEODMT, DMT, LSD, MDMA.
+- **Dancing** try not to feel better and connected to others dancinfg.
+- **[Silicon Valley Recovery](https://www.siliconvalleyrecovery.com)** Residential dual diagnosis treatment in San Jose.
 - **Recovery Dharma:** Adopted in July 2023, this Buddhist-inspired community replaced 12-step programs, enhancing my recovery through meditation and mindfulness.
 - **Tirzepatide:** Started in July 2024, it alleviated joint pain, normalized health metrics, and reduced obsessive behaviors, supporting addiction healing.
 - **Cognitive Processing Therapy (CPT):** Enrolled in January 2025, this 15-session PTSD program provided critical mental health support.